dimokaramanlis/LightSuite/README.md

 * **Interactive Registration Refinement**: Unlike many standard pipelines, LightSuite includes a dedicated GUI to manually adjust and fine-tune registrations using corresponding points.
 This is highly recommended for processing damaged, deformed, or asymmetrical tissue samples.
 * **Automated 3D Cell Counting**: Detects cells by applying a size-based 3D band-pass filter, converting intensities to a signal-to-background ratio, and extracting local maxima to pinpoint cell locations.
 * **Standardized Atlas-Space Outputs**: Exports exact 3D cell positions in atlas space (currently for brain datasets) as well as continuous, atlas-aligned intensity volumes for *every* acquired channel.
+* **Probe & Implant Tracing**: Annotate Neuropixels probe tracks or GRIN lens / optical fiber positions directly on the registered volume and export their Allen CCF trajectories — including an AP_histology-compatible `probe_ccf` structure with the brain regions each probe traverses.
 * **Multi-Format Support**: Process multi-color TIFF volumes or single-color 2D TIFF series natively.

 ---